 - If you are not available on the date indicated on your summons, you may ask for ONE postponement by contacting the Jury Administrator’s office at 271-1552.

-- Bring the top portion of the summons containing the juror badge (Section 1) with you when you report for jury duty if your group number is called.
+- Bring the summons containing the juror badge with you when you report for jury duty if your number is called.

-- If your group number was not called, you are excused and your jury service is over.
+- If your number was not called, you are excused and your jury service is over.